Johnstonville Historic District

 In the 20th century, Lamar County continued to be an agricultural center, but the decline of cotton as a primary crop and the mechanization of agriculture brought changes.
 The county shifted towards poultry farming and the timber industry.
 Today, Lamar County is a mix of small towns and rural areas, known for its natural beauty, outdoor recreational opportunities, and as a haven for those seeking a peaceful country lifestyle.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Lamar County, Georgia.
+This timeline provides a condensed summary of the historical journey of Lamar County, Georgia.

 • 1821: Lamar County is created and named after Lucius Quintus Cincinnatus Lamar, a Supreme Court justice from Georgia.